 (“Negligence”; legal dictionary in TheFreeDictionary.com; 2017.)

 Donald Trump said repeatedly during the campaign that Hillary “doesn’t have the stamina” and “she just doesn’t look presidential.”
-The reasonable person knows this was his way of constantly reminding us that his opponent was a woman, the same way he regularly reminded everyone in 2012 that Barack Obama is black (probably born in Kenya).
-And for those sexist or closet sexist men (and some women), Trump’s dog-whistled digs at Hillary’s gender tugged at their bias.
+The reasonable person knows this was his way of reminding us constantly that his opponent was a woman, the same way he reminded everyone regularly in 2012 that Barack Obama is Black (and probably born in Kenya).
+And for those sexist or closet-sexist men (and some women), Trump’s dog-whistled digs at Hillary’s gender tugged at their bias.
 Trump told us — through these and a thousand other examples — who he is.
-A reasonable person knows Donald Trump is a sexist who’s not afraid to use his sexism, and to fight dirty in other ways.
+A reasonable person knows Donald Trump is a sexist who’s not afraid to use his sexism and to fight dirty in other ways.

-The Trump campaign/administration has sought to hide all its many contacts with Russia.
-They mendaciously denied the numerous meetings with Russian emissaries.
+The Trump campaign and administration has sought to hide all their many contacts with Russia.
+They mendaciously denied their numerous meetings with Russian emissaries.
 When discovered, the administration repeatedly told more lies to explain those meetings away.
 When the FBI investigation was getting warmer, President Trump fired the director to stop “this Russia thing.”
-A reasonable person knows that for some reason Donald Trump is trying desperately to hide all things Russia from the American people.
+A reasonable person knows that for some reason Donald Trump is trying desperately to hide all-things Russia from the American people.

 More of “This Russia Thing”

-With or without the Trump organization’s help, we now know that Russian-backed actors hacked the Democratic National Committee’s and Clinton campaign operatives’ email accounts, and leaked embarrassing but unimportant internal communications — the types of communications any political campaign has and would want kept private.
-The funny thing is they also hacked the Republican National Committee, but only leaked Democratic emails.
-A reasonable person knows this effort was coordinated to help the Trump campaign.
+With or without the Trump campaign’s help, we now know that Russian-backed actors hacked Democratic National Committee and Clinton campaign staff email accounts and leaked unimportant but embarrassing internal communications — the types of communications any political campaign has and would want kept private.
+The funny thing is they also hacked the Republican National Committee but only leaked Democratic emails.
+A reasonable person deduces this effort was coordinated to help the Trump campaign.

-Eleven days before Election Day, Hillary was up by double digits, and FBI director James Comey wrongly re-opened her email server affair.
-By Election Day, though vindicated, she was down to low single digits.
-A reasonable person can see the late-campaign Comey actions cost Clinton oodles of votes.
+Eleven days before Election Day, Hillary was up by double digits in the polls, then FBI Director James Comey wrongly reopened her email server investigation.
+By Election Day eve, though vindicated, she was down to a lead of low single digits.
+A reasonable person can see the late-campaign Comey actions cost Clinton a significant amount of votes.

 Let’s expedite the inevitable.
-Contact your legislators and tell them a reasonable (Congress) person would be calling for President Trump’s resignation.■
+Contact your legislators and tell them a reasonable person would be calling for President Trump’s resignation.■